agabani/tor-operator/docs/custom_resource_definitions/onionkey.md

 ### Auto Generate

-The Tor Operator will generate a random Onion Key and save it in the secret specified in `.secret.name`.
+The Tor Operator will generate a random OnionKey and save it in the secret specified in `.secret.name`.

-- If the Onion Key's secret key is missing or malformed, the Tor Operator will recreate the secret key.
+- If the OnionKey's secret key is missing or malformed, the Tor Operator will recreate the secret key.
-- If the Onion Key's public key is missing, malformed, or does not match the secret key, the Tor Operator will deterministically recreate the public key from the secret key.
+- If the OnionKey's public key is missing, malformed, or does not match the secret key, the Tor Operator will deterministically recreate the public key from the secret key.
-- If the Onion Key's hostname is missing, malformed, or does not match the public key, the Tor Operator will deterministically recreate the hostname from the public key.
+- If the OnionKey's hostname is missing, malformed, or does not match the public key, the Tor Operator will deterministically recreate the hostname from the public key.